PanZiwei/blog_code/content/en/about/_index.md

 2021-01-09: Enabled multilingual mode in Hugo Coder theme!

 2019-11-25: Initiated my website v1.0 with Hugo, Github, Netlify and R package “blogdown”!

+The content on this website is distributed under [MIT License](https://opensource.org/licenses/MIT).